Fearzance/I-Love-SAS-in-Python/README.md

 Table.describe()

 We are currently in the construction phase of our project, and in addition to being rewarding for us, it could be useful to all SAS and Python users.
 Indeed, this project is very important to us because our first steps in programming were made on SAS and when we started to learn Python we had no reference because these two languages are very different.
 This is why we embarked on this project under the guidance of our dissertation tutor Mr Bargain.

-The objective of this questionnaire is to collect your opinions and to know what could interest you in this project and to allow us to answer as well as possible the expectations of our future users.

-Translated with www.DeepL.com/Translator (free version)# I-Love-SAS-in-Python